 I heard a loud voice from the throne saying, "Behold, God's dwelling is with the human race.
 He will dwell with them and they will be his people and God himself will always be with them as their God.
 He will wipe every tear from their eyes, and there shall be no more death or mourning, wailing or pain, for the old order has passed away."
-The One who sat on the throne said,

-"Behold, I make all things new."
+The One who sat on the throne said, "Behold, I make all things new."

 It might be challenging for the newcomer to see this vision through the mask of shame and fear.
-There is a tendency for all of us to believe-or at least portray-that we have things completely under control.
+There is a tendency for all of us to believe-or at least portray-that we have things completely figured out.
 Below the surface of this idea lies the truth that we need the aid of God and a fellowship of others walking a similar path.

 Like those carrying the message of recovery, Paul and Barnabas traveled from town to town in order to share experience, strength, and hope.
-They noted the marvelous things that Jesus has done and proclaimed a message of new life that is available to all who are willing to hear it.
-For families and individuals impacted by addictions, compulsions, and unhealthy attachments, this is very good news.
+They noted the marvelous things that Jesus has done and proclaimed a message of new life that is available to all who are willing hear For those shackled bv lust it. to addiction, sexual compulsions, and other unhealthy attachments, this is very good news.
 God has always journeyed with us, and when we surrender our will to Him, He makes all things new.

-Without the support of God and others, we will be challenged to overcome the emotional highs and lows without the aid of our old behaviors and attitudes.
-In recovery, we are certain to face trials and temptations to return to old habits.
+Without the support of God and others, we will be challenged to overcome the emotional highs and lows without the aid of our old, addictive behavior.
+In recovery, we are certain to face trials and temptations.
 The circumstances around us will not always change, but the way we respond to them will improve if we can adopt new spiritual tools and become willing to accept hardship as the pathway to peace.
 This is also the message of the apostles who built the Church, as found in this Sunday's First Reading: